nicolaisova97/erplyTests/README.md

 # erplyTests
-Here are automated test acases using Selenium + Java.
+Here are automated test cases using Selenium + Java.